SEBRP/gmod_instances/README.md

 GMod Instances is a System to create Multiple Instances on one Server.

+This System creates multiple Instances by preventing the server to network the entities which are not in the same instance as the player.
+That means the Entities still exist on the Server, but not for the Client.

 Player can choose on which Instance they want to play.

 2 Player who are not in the same Instance can't